-JFMS takes gender diversity to new milestone of 200 names on women’s power list.
+JFMS takes gender diversity to new milestone on women’s power list.

-Two of JFMS' leading women have become the latest members of the Switch List, a crowdsourced database of women working in the energy sector.
+Two of JFMS' leading women have become the latest members of the Switch List, a database of women in the energy sector.

 RenewableUK launched the initiative at its Global Offshore Wind 2018 conference in June.
 It aims to highlight the vast pool of female talent driving change across the entire energy sector and, therefore, make it easier for those organising industry events to identify expert women thought leaders.